 Looking for aquarium maintenance in Bolton?
-We’ve got you covered
+We’re here to keep you covered

-Your Aquarium is based in Rossendale, where we offer a first-class fish tank cleaning service that covers much of the surrounding area.
+Your Aquarium is based in Rossendale, where we offer a first-class fish tank cleaning service that also covers aquarium maintenance in Bolton much of the surrounding area.

-That includes Bolton, where we’re on hand to tackle tanks in Blackrod, Farnworth, Horwich, Kearsley, Little Lever, Turton, Westhoughton, and the rest of the town.
+Accordingly, we’re on hand to tackle tanks in Blackrod, Farnworth, Horwich, Kearsley, Little Lever, Turton, Westhoughton, and the rest of the town.

 All of our other services are available in Bolton, too, from fish tank management and fully serviced aquariums to same-day water testing, subject to availability.

-Outstanding aquarium maintenance across the board
+Outstanding aquarium maintenance in Bolton and across the board

 No job is too big or too small, and we cater to fish tanks in homes and businesses alike.
 We come fully prepared as well, using only the best products and equipment from the top brands.